Authorize AI-driven state transitions before they bind the enterprise.

 Packet Anatomy

-What Is Inside a Decision Authorization Packet?
+Inside a Decision Authorization Packet

 Technical view: packet fields and proof lanes